john-science/john-science.github.io/_posts/2019-04-21-mutual-funds-intro.md

 ## 4. Index Funds

 An [index fund](https://www.investopedia.com/terms/i/indexfund.asp) (or "index tracker") is a mutual fund designed to follow certain preset rules so that the fund can track a specified basket of underlying investments, like the S&P 500.
-These funds are run on very strict rules and require for lower operating costs.
+These funds are run on very strict rules and require far lower operating costs.

 > The question is: are [mutual funds](https://www.investopedia.com/walkthrough/fund-guide/mutual-funds-etfs/mf/default.aspx) really better than just a simple index fund?